 RNI verifies the title forwarded by the DM concerned after checking the data of the titles already verified.
 Before computerization of the Registration data in 1999, a manual card system was maintained.
 However, computerization has facilitated software based checking.
-Now since the data of titles already verified is on RNI website, the intending applicants can have an idea of existing titles before applying.
+Now, since the data of titles already verified is on RNI website, the intending applicants can have an idea of existing titles before applying.
 The title verification letter is sent to the DM concerned with copy to the applicant.
 To facilitate the publishers, system of putting the title letters on the RNI website with scanned signature of the Title Section In- charge was started and a communication was sent to all the DMs to accept the same for authentication of declaration in 2009.
-Since July, 2014, the system of sending title letters from RNI website, which cuts down the time taken in post and the letter is available to them as soon as the title is verified.
+Since July, 2014, the system of sending title letters manually has been discontinued and the applicants are required to download the letters from RNI website, which cuts down the time taken in post and the letter is available to them as soon as the title is verified.
 A facility has also been created in 2014 for filling title application online on the RNI website.
 Printout of the same is then to be submitted to the DM concerned, for forwarding to RNI for title verification.

-RNI receives almost 20,000 applications for title verification every year of which over 12,000 titles verified.
-20,999 title applications were received and 12,813 titles were approved during 2015-16.
+RNI receives approximately 20,000 applications for title verification every year of which over 9,000 titles verified.
+20,555 title applications were received and 9,278 titles were verified during the period 2016-17.